DAK404/OpenSUSE-Setup-Scripts/README.md

 NOTE: For the Sayonara theme, you might need to add your own image as a background, I haven't included mine.
 Theme may not work if the image is missing.

+Once you download the files, you may need to set the permissions so that double clicking/single clicking it will execute it automatically.
+I have not done this because i want do do it via the command line manually.

+## Script Priorities

+It is recommended that the `OpenSUSE_Installation.sh` file is run first.
+If necessary the `GigabyteDesktop_Sleep_Fix.sh` should be run next.
+Next, run `OpenRGB.sh`.

+It is possible for me to create a script to execute these serially, but I prefer to do them manually, since I would want to know and control what I install.
+Additionally, by writing a master script to execute everything may be disastrous since there are hardware specific configurations (like GigabyteDesktop_Sleep_Fix.sh) which may not work or worse, break your system.
+Therefore the scripts need to be manually installed by the user.

 ## OpenSUSE Installation

 The OpenSUSE Installation script contains the following actions: